×

 The curve of the spine is rigid and unchangeable in structural scoliosis. some causes are:

-• Age : Signs and symptoms often start during a growth spurt just before puberty.
-You may notice your child’s hips are uneven or that the straps of their backpack are easy to slide off one shoulder.
+• Age: Signs and symptoms often start during a growth spurt before puberty.
+You may notice your child’s hips are uneven or that their backpack straps easily slide off one shoulder.

 Symptoms of Scoliosis